JoeReis/data_eng_workshop_hedw_2025/README.md

 - Principles of Economics
 - Linear Algebra

-You can choose to exit the Postgres terminal or keep the terminal tab open for now.
+You can now exit the Postgres terminal with: `\q`.

-To exit the Postgres terminal, type `\q`.

-Ok.
-Our source database is set up.
-Let's next move to Storage.
+Nice work!
+Your source database is ready.
+Next up: storage and ingestion.

 # Storage